 A professional narrator is trained and has experience narrating audiobooks.
 Hiring a professional also tends to save you time.
 There’s no need to record 10 files to find “the right pitch” or spend hours Youtubing how to download and edit the final audio file.

-Outsourcing this part of your audiobook means you will have more time to focus on distributing and promoting it.
+Outsourcing this part of your audiobook means you will have more time to focus on book sales.

 Since your goal is to sell your audiobook on Amazon, it’s a good idea to consider going with one of the narrators on ACX (they refer to their narrators as producers throughout the site).